-2. Craft – Not all festivals are focused solely on pitching agents, or the state of the business.
+- 2. Craft – Not all festivals are focused solely on pitching agents, or the state of the business.
 Many festivals offer opportunities to take out your pen and practice the craft.
 Those are the festivals you attend.
 Because no matter where we are in our writing journey, we always need to practice the craft.
-Not only that, Festival workshops are a way to practice and get instantaneous feedback.
+Not only that, festival workshops are a way to practice and get instantaneous feedback.
 If we’re honest, that’s what most of us want.
-We want to know, from professionals who are out there working where we want to be, what we did right and how to fix what we did ‘wrong‘ or what isn’t working.
+We want to know, from professionals, what we did right and how to fix what we did ‘wrong‘ or what isn’t working.
 Festivals give you an opportunity for that feedback.

-3. Encouragement / Motivation – Writing is a process that pulls the writer outside of the world, to write about the world, in order to touch people living in the world, or in some cases to touch the abstract foundations of the world itself.
+- 3. Encouragement / Motivation – Writing is a process that pulls the writer outside of the world, to write about the world, in order to touch people living in the world, or in some cases to touch the abstract foundations of the world itself.
 Peace.
 Independence.
 Forgiveness.
 Hope.
 Love.
 Big topics, even if you think you’re only writing a story about a girl who wants to escape her small town.
 If we can’t get past the first chapter, or are stuck in the scene where the small-town girl confronts her mother, we get discouraged.
 Once discouragement shows up, it has a tendency to over-stay, doesn’t it?
-It plops itself on the couch, pulls out a bag of Doritos and settles in to watch you struggle to overcome whatever despondency you’ve wrapped around yourself.
+It plops itself on the couch, pulls out a bag of Doritos and settles in to watch your struggle.
 Festivals soak us in enough encouragement and motivation to kick discouragement out and get back to what we love most, writing.
 I dare you to surround yourself with other writers who are excited and come away still feeling discouraged.
 It’s impossible.
 There’s just too much raw, positive energy, creativity and encouragement when you get a bunch of writers together.